 - Static holds.

 Each one can be used for different goals, like hypertrophy or strength, or both, but all of them add on considerable stress to the trained muscle, making recovery times longer and thus dictating how often you should train each muscle group.

 How Life Stressors Affects Recovery Ability And Training Frequency

-Given that all these factors by default play a role in concocting the ideal frequency for you, you should also consider your own training history, age and your own personal life stressors, like job, studies, family commitments as well as time available.
+Given that all these factors by default play a role in concocting the ideal frequency for you, you should also consider your own training history, age, and your own personal life stressors, like job, studies, family commitments as well as the time available.

 The Carburetor/Injector Analogy – Train Each Muscle Group With The Correct Volume And Intensity For Muscle Growth